polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

 # LSB Stego

-Although there is many individual technqiues for concealing information, I choose Least Significant Bit (LSB) steganography to conceal the text from within an image.
+Although there are many individual technqiues to conceal data from within other digital formats, I choose Least Significant Bit (LSB) steganography to conceal the text, although in my case plaintext shellcode, from within an image.

 As you will all know, digital images are just a collection of a large number of pixels.
 The colour of each individual pixels is represented as a combination of different strengths of Red, Green and Blue (RGB) colours.
 The strength of each of the Red, Green & Blue colours is decided by a number between 0 - 255, with 255 being the strongest.
 In computers, these numbers are represented as 8-digit binary number.